 Breast Augmentation – Implant Profiles, Incisions, Recovery

-Breast implants are silicone rubber shells filled with either saline (salt water) or silicone gel.
-Numerous clinical studies have demonstrated the safety of both types of implants.
-The implants may be round or they may have a shape (other terms used for shaped implants include “teardrop” and “gummy bear”).
-Round breast implants also come in different ‘profiles‘: moderate, moderate-plus (or midrange), and high.
+Round breast implants come in different ‘profiles‘: moderate, moderate-plus, and high.
 The profile refers to the combination of width and projection (front-to-back dimension) of the implant.
 Think of it as having three differently shaped glasses of water, each glass holding the exact same amount of water.
 Maybe one glass is short and wide, another is tall and thin, and the third is in between those two, but all three contain the same amount of water.
 A moderate profile 300 cc breast implant is wider and has less projection than a high profile implant, and a moderate-plus implant is in between those two.
 All three may contain 300 cc’s of saline or silicone, but the shapes are different.
 It’s pretty hard to look at pictures on websites, trying to determine what volume and profile implant might work best for you.
 That’s where the Vectra 3-d system adds real value to the consultation, helping see potential outcomes with specific implants.
-It adds clarity to an otherwise confusing topic.
-The different implants have specific advantages and disadvantages, and these are addressed with our patients during the initial (and any subsequent) consultations.
-We offer all types of breast implants (saline and silicone, round and shaped, textured and smooth) to our patients and thoroughly explain the differences to help them decide which type may be best for their individual needs.

-The breast augmentation procedure typically lasts one to two hours and is performed under general anesthesia.
+The breast augmentation procedure typically takes 1 – 1½ hours.
 Incisions are made in inconspicuous areas to help minimize scar visibility.
-These may be located:
+The incisions may be located:

-- along the lower edge of the areola, the darker skin around the nipple (periareolar)
+- -along the lower edge of the areola

 Saline implants may also be placed endoscopically through an incision around the navel.
-This technique is known as a transumbilical breast augmentation or TUBA approach.
+This technique is known as a transumbilical breast augmentation (TUBA) approach.
 Dr. Kunkel does not use this approach for breast augmentation.
-He believes that the TUBA approach is more traumatic to the tissues than the other approaches and does not allow the implants to be placed as accurately.
+He believes that the TUBA approach is more traumatic to the tissues than the other options and does not allow the implants to be placed as accurately.

-After making the incision, a pocket is created into which the breast implant is inserted.
+After making the incision a pocket is created for the breast implant.
 The pocket is either immediately behind the breast tissue or under the pectoralis major muscle.
-The muscle adds a layer of tissue over the implant compared to when an implant is placed immediately behind the breast tissue.
-This extra layer is particularly beneficial in thinner patients who have minimal breast tissue.
-Other advantages of placing implants behind the muscle include a reduced risk of capsular contracture (hardening of the tissues around the implant) and less interference with mammograms.
-A possible disadvantage of placing implants behind the muscle is the potential for movement of the implant when the muscle is contracted.
-This probably is more important for women who participate in body-building competitions than most women in general.
+The muscle adds a layer of tissue over the implant in the upper part of the breast.
+This extra layer is beneficial in thinner patients who have minimal breast tissue.
+Implants placed behind the muscle also have a reduced risk of capsular contracture.
+A potential disadvantage of placing implants behind the muscle is some distortion of breast shape when the pectoralis muscle contracts.
+This may be more important for women who participate in body-building competitions than most women in general.

-Most patients feel a bit tight and sore after breast augmentation surgery, but much of this often passes in a day or two.
-Many women return to work within a few days.
+Most women feel tight after breast augmentation surgery but don’t actually have much pain.
+It is common to return to work within a few days.
 Fridays are often Dr. Kunkel’s busiest days for breast augmentation because many women are actually able to return to work on Monday (3 days later!).

 Risks of Breast Augmentation

-All surgical procedures include some degree of risk.
-Risks common to all operations are things like visible scars, infection, bleeding, and pain.
-Surgical procedures also have risks that may be unique to a specific procedure.
-With breast augmentation, these type of risks includes capsular contracture, infection around the implant, a change in nipple sensation, and breakage or leakage of the implant (implant rupture) as a result of injury or the normal compression and movement of your breast.
+All surgical procedures include some risks.
+Common to all operations are risks like visible scars, infection, bleeding, and pain.
+Risk more unique to breast augmentation are capsular contracture, infection around an implant, change in nipple and breast skin sensation, and leakage (rupture) of the implant.

-With silicone implants, leakage is different.
-Chances are pretty good that a woman with a leaking silicone implant will not notice much of a change.
-Often leaking is suggested or noticed on a routine mammogram.
-Some women may notice a small lump that they had not noticed before and some women may develop firmness around the implant.
+With silicone implants leakage is different.
+A woman with a leaking silicone implant may not notice a change at all.
+Often a leaking silicone implant is noticed on a routine mammogram.
+Some women may notice a small lump that they had not noticed before, or maybe firmness develops.
 Ruptured silicone implants should be removed, and most women choose to replace them.

 Regular monitoring of breast implants is recommended after breast augmentation to ensure breast health.